Cross-Dimensional Mathematics: A Foundation For STP/STA: Hyper Vector Space

-Recall that each hyper group has its component groups and as the operator (it is addition now) is consistent w.r.t. equivalence then the equivalence group exists.
+Recall that each hyper group has its component groups and as the operator (it is addition now) is consistent with respect to equivalence then the equivalence group exists.
 Correspondingly, we have the following result.